fabiitch/Spawner/README.md

 - Composition of components, behavior, flag

 ## EntityMapper - Entity Wrapper
-- Encapsulate your entity with your a class
+- Encapsulate your entity with your own class
 - You must define fillers to describe own fill your object class with components
 - see EntityMapperTest

+## Query
+- Query world using EntityMatcher
+- Archetype is an EntityMatcher, you can use ur own matcher

 ## World Initialization
 1)  config.registerBehavior()